madrasthemes/mas-elementor/readme.txt

 == Description ==

 MAS Elementor is a free plugin.
-Added new widgets and added controls for existing elementor widgets.
+Added new widgets and controls for existing elementor widgets.

 == Installation ==